jillb/WordPress-Diverse-Speaker-Workshop/README.md

 # Speaker Training Workshop

 A workshop for WordPress meetups and WordCamps to increase how many people from underrepresented groups apply to give a talk.
-The workshop can be run for the diverse community members only or if you prefer, for the whole community.
+The workshop can be run for the marginalized and underrepresented community members only or if you prefer, for the whole community.

 This document contains the script for the Diverse Speaker Workshop (#wpdiversity).
 Read more and request a training to learn to facilitate it for your WordPress meetup or WordCamp in the WordPress Handbook: [tiny.cc/wpdiversity](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/)